Monthly Archives: April 2023

 RJ45 connectors are small, modular plugs used to interconnect devices in Ethernet networks.
 The name is derived from the 8P8C design of these connectors, which has become a standard for connecting computers and other peripherals such as routers and switches.

-An RJ45 connector consists of a plastic body with metal contacts on either side that connect two electrical circuits; its PoE (Power over Ethernet) version can even power up devices such as IP cameras, VoIP phones, and access points.
+An RJ45 connector consists of a plastic body with metal contacts on either side that connect two electrical circuits; its PoE (Power over Ethernet) version can even power up devices such as IP cameras, VoIP phones,

 Read more »